IEFBR14: Implementation

 IEFBR14 consisted initially of a single instruction a "Branch to Register" 14.
 The mnemonic used in the IBM Assembler was BR and hence the name: IEF BR 14.
 BR 14 is identically equivalent to BCR 15,14 (Branch Always [ mask = 15 = always ] to the address contained in general purpose register 14).
-BR is a pseudo instruction for BCR 15.
+BR is a pseudo instruction for BCR 15,[reg number].
 The system assembler accepts many cases of such pseudo-instructions, as logical equivalents to the canonical System/360 instructions.
 The canonical instance of BR 14 is BCR 15,14.

 The linkage convention for OS/360 and its descendants requires that a program be invoked with register 14 containing the address to return control to when complete, and register 15 containing the address at which the called program is loaded into memory; at completion, the program loads a return code in register 15, and then branches to the address contained in register 14.
 But, initially IEFBR14 was not coded with these characteristics in mind, as IEFBR14 was initially used as a dummy control section, one which simply returned to the caller, not as an executable module.